avoicule/AWS-CSA-2019-study-notes/Course/EC2/README.md

 * [Dedicated Hosts](https://aws.amazon.com/ec2/dedicated-hosts/): Is a physical server with EC2 instance capacity fully dedicated to your use.
+Usefull for regulatory requirements that may not support multi-tenannt virtualization, licensing, can be purches on-demand(hourly)

 ### [What's EBS](https://aws.amazon.com/ebs/)